-In addition to the syndicated financing and existing commercial paper programme, the Vidrala Group took out a long-term loan from the European Investment Bank (EIB) of Euros 45 million, maturing on 23 October 2029.
-It signed the loan on 17 July 2018 as part of an investment plan for the production plant in Italy.
-According to the agreed repayment schedule, the outstanding balance of this finance at 31 December 2021 was Euros 36 million, of which 10% of the loan principal, amounting to Euros 4.5 million, will be repaid in 2022.
+In addition to the sustainable syndicated financing structure and the promissory note programme described above, the Vidrala Group has long-term ancillary financing contracts.

+Vidrala S.A. has a long-term loan from the European Investment Bank "EIB" for an initial amount of EUR 45 million and due on 23 October 2029 signed on 17 July 2018 on the occasion of the investment plan in the Italian production plant.
+According to the agreed repayment schedule, the current debt of this financing at 31 December 2022 is EUR 31.5 million, of which during 2023 there will be a repayment of 10% of the principal of this loan amounting to EUR 4.5 million.